+Recommended Check-in/baggage Boarding gate

-Recommended check-in time Check-in/baggage drop-off deadline Boarding gate deadline 3 hours - 45 minutes 30 minutes 20-30 minutes
+check-in time drop-off deadline deadline

+3 hours - 45 minutes 30 minutes 20-30 minutes

 Recommended check-in time: To ensure that the passenger has plenty of time to check in, drop off checked baggage and pass through security, the above table sets out how much in advance of the flight's departure time the passenger should check in. e.g. if the passenger's flight from Thunder Bay leaves at 4:00 pm, the carrier recommends that the passenger check in at 3:15 pm (45 minutes before the flight minimum.).